ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 Now we will use the optimized paramters to create our production `RandomForest` model using the entire body of training data.

+One of the reasons for using the `RDD` based `RandomForest` model is that this particular version of Spark only allows a `model.save()` method that enables us to serialze the trained model and then recover it later for deployment in an application.
+The newer version of Spark (>= Spark 2.0) enable this functionality for a wider variety of models.

 One of the nice properties of Random Forest is the ability to handle categorical variables as well as continuous variables.
 We can just use the categorical variables as they are right now, e.g. {0, 1, 2, ...}, and the model can work with them, however the model will assume that they are continuous unless otherwise specified.
 This is exactly what the `categoricalFeaturesInfo` paramter of the `model.train()` method is for.
 MLlib asks for a data structure called an arity for `categoricalFeaturesInfo`.
 This just means that we need to give the model a dictionary of the column indexes (0-based) with the number of distinct categorical values in that column.

 Here is how we construct the arity.